Edit: The situation in Myanmar has taken a turn for the worse (read more about that here via Amnesty International).

-Making your way from Kin Pun back to Kyaikto is a simple taxi, or tuk-tuk journey that your hotel can help to organise.
+Making your way from Kin Pun back to Kyaikto is a simple taxi or tuk-tuk journey that your hotel can help to organise.
 From the coach transport hub of Kyaikto, you can take a bus over to the town of Bago, one of the overlooked towns on many people’s Myanmar itineraries.

 While buses should only take three hours to get there, costing K5,000, it’s best to take the day out to travel from Kyaikto to Bago.
-One of the most reliable companies we found was Win-Express that runs hourly shuttles between the towns.
+One of the most reliable companies we found was Win-Express which runs hourly shuttles between the towns.

 Day 9: Explore the city of Bago